 There have been no changes announced impacting federal, state, or institutional financial aid eligibility based on citizenship status.
 See the Student Financial Services website for more information on financial aid eligibility at UVA.

 As noted in our Notice of Non-Discrimination and Equal Opportunity, UVA doesn’t discriminate in its programs or activities on the basis of sex, gender identity, or gender expression.
-Gender is currently an optional question on the PDF version of the 2024-25 and 2025-26 FAFSA (Free Application for Federal Student Aid) and is used for demographic purposes only.
+Gender is currently an optional question on the PDF version of the 2025-26 FAFSA (Free Application for Federal Student Aid) and is used for demographic purposes only.
 It is not shared with the schools listed on your FAFSA and is not a factor in determining financial aid eligibility.
 To comply with the Executive Order issued by the President of the United States on January 20, 2025, the U.S. Department of Education has changed this question on the online FAFSA from gender to sex and the question is not optional.
 It will continue to be asked for demographic purposes and will not be shared with schools, nor will it impact financial aid eligibility.

 General Reminders about Free Speech, Academic Freedom, and Advocacy